gedw99/goPocJsonSchemaForm/README.md

 ## Look and Feel

-The UI Look and feel is easily changable.
+The UI Look and feel is easily changeable.

-Layout using the standard golang HTMX structure as seen in this repo, where you have the layout and page architypes.
+Layout using the standard golang HTMX structure as seen in this repo, where you have the layout and page archetypes.

-Look using any GUI toolkit, such as UIKIT, works fine with 2 javascript head imports. https://getuikit.com/docs/installation#download
+Look using any GUI toolkit, such as **UIKIT**, works fine with 2 javascript head imports. https://getuikit.com/docs/installation#download

 ## Status